mrexiati/mrexiati/README.md

 I am a 👨‍💻 Senior Software QA Automation Engineer & 🛠️ Full-Stack Web Development Enthusiast

 I specialize in building and designing End-to-End and REST API testing frameworks from scratch, focusing on the fundamentals to craft efficient solutions to any puzzles.
-Outside of work, I enjoy spending my time building full-stack web applications and developing new testing approaches.
+Outside of work, I enjoy spending my time building/learning full-stack web applications and developing new testing approaches.

 Tech stacks I'm enthusiastic about and have professional experience with:
 - **Testing Tools:**